peterconsuegra/multiple_files_by_pete/README.md

 ## Usage
 Let's create a example for a Place scaffold:

-1. rails new myapp --database=postgresql
+1. Let's create a new rails app:

 ```ruby
 rails new myapp --database=postgresql